 You can get a lot of valuable information from server logs and messages regarding the root cause of a 501 error.
 Start by checking for messages related to the request that triggered the error, then look for details about which functionality or method the server doesn’t support.

-Testing with minimal configuration is one good way to help isolate the cause of a 501 error.
-Whether on your WordPress site or other CMS platform, try disabling any unnecessary plugins, reverting to default settings, and simplifying your setup as much as you are able.
-If this fixes the error, you can re-enable components one by one, testing again after each, to see which one is causing the error.
+Review your current setup and test the site with minimal configuration to help isolate the cause of a 501 error.
+Whether on your WordPress site or another CMS platform, disable unnecessary plugins, revert to default settings, and simplify your setup as much as possible.
+If the error resolves, re-enable components one by one, reviewing and testing after each change to identify what’s causing the issue.

 Preventing 501 errors from ever occurring in the first place is a whole lot better than trying to fix them after the fact.
 Thankfully, there are several things you can do to improve your website’s performance and reduce the likelihood of 501 errors.